topcoder-platform/challenge-processor-es/README.md

 - to test the health check API, run `export PORT=5000`, start the processor, then browse `http://localhost:5000/health` in a browser, and you will see result `{"checksRun":1}`

-## Notes

-There are some enhancements done against the reference code:
-- for Kafka connection, GroupConsumer is used instead of SimpleConsumer, the group consumer can consume messages generated even when the processor app is down
-- async/await are used instead of generator functions
-- provides docker of Elasticsearch
-- improved tests